obinopaul/Veriochi/docs/development.md

 | Data displays | Tables, cards, charts, and pill badges. | Ensures data-heavy screens stay readable and responsive on any device. |
 | Interaction patterns | Modals, toasts, tooltips, and command palette wrappers. | Gives developers plug-and-play interactions so behavior is predictable for users. |
 | Theme support | Dark/light modes and customizable tokens. | Allows quick theming changes without touching every screen manually. |

+#### Retired surfaces

+Public sharing (`apps/space`) and the realtime collaboration service (`apps/live`) have been sunset.
+If your work touches publish toggles, collaborative editor hooks, or websocket infrastructure, treat the references as deprecation cleanup rather than active product areas.